Gabriel Loubier

-In the 1973 election, the Union Nationale was wiped off the electoral map, winning no seats, and Loubier ceased to be leader of the Opposition.
+In the 1973 election, the Union Nationale won no seats and Loubier ceased to be leader of the opposition.
 He resigned as UN party leader in March 1974.

-He served on the board of directors of Megantic Metal and several firms in the steel industry before inheriting control of the family firm, Loubier Metal, from his father in 1985.
+Loubier served on the board of directors of Megantic Metal and several firms in the steel industry before inheriting control of the family firm, Loubier Metal, from his father in 1985.

+Loubier died on October 1, 2025, at the age of 93.